Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 "Is it invincible?"
 Lyra shouted, casting shadow spells to entangle the knight's legs.

-Gavriel, the mysterious wizard of the Shield Bearers, raised his staff.
+Gabriel, the mysterious wizard of the Shield Bearers, raised his staff.
 "No being is without weakness."

 He unleashed a beam of concentrated arcane energy at the knight's helm.
 The impact caused the knight to stagger slightly.